 Saxophone & Clarinet

-My students call me Ms. Marlana and I'm available on Mondays!
+My students call me Ms. Marlana and you may view my availability on Wednesdays here.

 Marlana began studying the saxophone at age ten and she still loves every opportunity to play.
 She began teaching saxophone and clarinet in 2010 while attending college at UMass Lowell.
 She earned her Bachelor of Music Education in 2012 and her Master of Community Music Education in 2015.
 She is certified to teach K-12 music in the state of Massachusetts.
 She also has been actively performing in different bands since high school - playing genres from free-form rock to hip-hop.